JimOfLeisure/c3sat/develop/doc/2020notes.md

   - 0x1e0 : player 8 went from 0 to 1 when I declared war on player 8
     - same for player 7 when I dow'ed player 7
   - 0x200 : player 5 went from 0 to 2 when they declared war on me
+    - player 2 went from 0 to 1 after making a demand and backing down when I refused
-  - 0x320 : 00 to 01 when player 6 dow'ed after demand refulal
+  - 0x320 : 00 to 01 when player 6 dow'ed after demand refusal
-  - 0x328 : 00 to 01 when player 6 dow'ed after demand refulal
+  - 0x328 : 00 to 01 when player 6 dow'ed after demand refusal
   - 0x338 : player 7 00 to 01 when I dow'ed
   - 0x41c : went from 00 to 01, not sure why
     - player 5 went 0 to 1 when dow'ing me